-Gallstones Specialist
+Gallstones

 Up to 15% of Americans have gallstones — hard deposits of cholesterol that form in your gallbladder.
 In many cases, gallstones don’t cause symptoms, but they can cause pain and other issues when they block your bile ducts.
-The physicians at Digestive Disease Care diagnose and treat gallstones at their New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens.
+The board-certified gastroenterologist at Digestive Disease Care diagnose and treat gallstones at their New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens.
 For expert gallstone treatment, call Digestive Disease Care or schedule a consultation online today.

 What are gallstones?